-- Phishing is an attempt to trick people into sharing important personal information-banking information, logins, passwords, credit card numbers. - Malware is malicious software designed to compromise a device on which it is installed.
+- Phishing is an attempt to trick people into sharing important or sensitive information- for example logins, passwords, credit card numbers or banking information- in either a personal or business context. - Malware is malicious software designed to compromise a device on which it is installed.